lyft/clutch/DEVELOPING.md

   > NOTE: if your using docker-for-mac, docker-compose is already included.

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-  > NOTE: Only required for the kubernetes usecase
+  > NOTE: Only required for the Kubernetes use case

 ### The Basics